sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-multiple-viva-engage-networks-into-sharepoint-server.md

 This scenario describes the prerequisites and recommended steps to integrate multiple active Viva Engage networks together with your SharePoint Server environment.

 > [!NOTE]
 > Multiple active Viva Engage networks on one account are no longer supported after October 26, 2018.
-For more info, see [FAQ: Consolidating multiple Viva Engage networks](/viva/engage/configure-your-viva-engage-network/faq-consolidate-multiple-viva-engage-networks).
+For more info, see [Network migration - Consolidate multiple Viva Engage networks](/viva/engage/configure-your-viva-engage-network/consolidate-multiple-networks).

 ## Scenario prerequisites